TheArkive/ahk-pi/README.md

 * WILL NOT write or remove registry entries that deal with modifying the App list of installed programs.
 * WILL NOT create a separate `.ahk2` extension or any other extension besides `.ahk`.
-* WILL NOT automatically download new versions (at least for now).

 ## Troubleshooting and avoiding problems